 Ducks can be used to clean up garden plots that you have finished harvesting or greenhouses that you want prepared for the next crop.
 They will eat any pesky bugs that may be residing in the soil as well as any previous plants, seeds, and roots.

 By using ducks on your lawn you will reduce how much you have to mow.
 Ducks also find some weeds, such as dandelions, more delectable than grass and eat those first leaving nothing but tiny disguised little nubs beneath the healthy lawn.
 Using animals to cut lawns and manage foliage is picking up steam these days.

-Wherever you have your ducks foraging, whether it be in your garden, a greenhouse, or on your lawn, they will leave their lovely gifts behind, which will then feed the plants around.
+Wherever you have your ducks foraging they will leave their lovely gifts behind, which will then feed the plants around.
 Ducks do not have sphincter muscles, which means they cannot control their bowel movements.
 This results in the good stuff not being too concentrated in any one particular spot.
-It’s an easy way to improve the soil quality wherever the ducks are working.
+It’s an easy way to improve soil quality wherever the ducks are working.
 When their pen is cleaned out it can also be deposited on the compost pile.

 8. Easy to herd

 Ducks are the easiest thing to herd on feet!
 If you can slowly walk and occasionally put an arm out you are capable of herding ducks.
 I have my movable fence (affiliate link) set up on the other side of the yard from where the duck’s night pen is.
 Regardless, I haven’t had a single issue herding them back and forth.
 Currently I only have nine ducks, so this will likely be trickier with more, but generally they are much easier to herd than chickens.